vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   `post-stop` is run in the host's namespace when the container enters state `stopped`.
 The hook's exit status is not evaluated.

-## Environment variables
+### Container script environment variables
-All hooks have the following environment variables set:
+All container script hooks have the following environment variables set:

 - `OSCTL_HOOK_NAME`
 - `OSCTL_POOL_NAME`